fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 This section can be split out a separate payload draft we need some extra work.

 The media type is application/gamestate.
-The are no optional or required parameters.
+There are no optional or required parameters.
 The RTP marker bit is not used.
 The RTP clock MUST be 90 kHz.

 Multiple Objects as defined in this specification can be concatenated